Can kale be considered addictive?

 I hope you enjoy these kale chips!
 Please tag @garlic_head on Instagram so I can see your lovely creations🌱

-- Preheat your oven to 220 degrees F and line a baking sheet with a silicone mat.
+- Preheat your oven to 300 degrees F and line a couple of baking sheets with silicone mats.

-- Spread kale over baking sheet so that as few pieces are touching as possible.
-Bake for 30 minutes, stir, rotate pan, and bake 30 minutes more.
-It's always a good idea to check that things aren't cooking too quickly/burning but it's safe to assume these will take a while (depending on the strength of your oven).
+- Spread kale over baking sheet so that as few pieces are touching as possible (this will help them crisp up).
+Bake for 20 minutes, rotating pans at the halfway point.
+It's always a good idea to check that things aren't cooking too quickly/burning.
 Test a chip for crisp-ness and remove from oven once desired level is reached.
 Let cool for a few minutes and enjoy!